sebastipa/MSC/README.md

 A special thanks in developing the model goes to Joshua Brinkerhoff, Nick Robinson, Arjun Ajay and Dries Allaerts who all added, especially Dries, valuable intellectual contributions to the ideation and development of the MSC model.

-The MSC model has been already incorporated into commercial wind farm design codes (OpenWind), as well as more comprehensive open-source packages (WAYVE, https://iopscience.iop.org/article/10.1088/1742-6596/2767/9/092079).
+The MSC model has been already incorporated into commercial wind farm design codes (OpenWind), as well as comprehensive open-source packages (WAYVE, https://iopscience.iop.org/article/10.1088/1742-6596/2767/9/092079).
 This implementation is the original MSC implementation, which stands here as a proof of concept for the model and as a platform for future implementations and additions.

 We hope that you will find the model useful.